CoreumFoundation/coreum/docs/wasm.md

 # WASM

-The doc provides the brief overview of the integrated wasm module with the a tutorial how to build and deploy simple wasm contract.
+The doc provides the brief overview of the integrated wasm module with the tutorial how to build and deploy simple wasm contract.

 # Overview